Skip to main content

 3.When stakeholders expect local sourcing

 In some sectors, Australian-made is not simply preferred; it is expected.
 The product’s origin is integral to the message.
-Using Australian-made items aligns procurement decisions with organisational values and public accountability, without requiring extensive explanation.
+Using Australian-made items aligns procurement decisions with organisational values and public accountability, without extensive explanation.

 This commonly applies to: